ChristopherElchik/Trend-Modeling/README.md

 - Matplotlib       : 3.9.2
 ```
 ## Run Instructions
-The results are already committed with the notebooks in the current repository.
+The results are already committed into the current repository.

 To confirm these results, feel free to run locally with the following instructions: